 The factory compressed air supply must be "clean (to a 5 micron level), dry and unlubricated" air with a regulated maximum pressure of 100 psig (690 kPa).
 Depending on your application, the welder requires between 35 to 100 psi.
-The welder includes an in-
+The welder includes an inline air filter.
+A quick-disconnect fitting is suggested.
+Use a lockout device on the air line if required.